Here we look at some of the ways you can maximise your work-flow on the go or just enjoy your iPad more around the home.

 By default, your iPad will likely auto-lock after two minutes, meaning the screen will go dark if you haven't used it for those two minutes.
 To keep an iPad screen on for longer: Open Settings > Display & Brightness > Auto-Lock > Choose between 2 Minutes, 5 Minutes, 10 Minutes, 15 Minutes and Never.

-How to setup Face ID for more than one person on iPad Pro (2018)
+How to setup Face ID for more than one person on iPad Pro (2018) or later

-The iPad Pro (2018) models feature Face ID meaning like the latest iPhones, you can unlock them with your face.
+The iPad Pro (2018) models and newer feature Face ID meaning like the latest iPhones, you can unlock them with your face.
 Face ID allows up to two faces to be stored to unlock the device without a passcode.
 Go to Settings > Face ID & Passcode > Set Up an Alternative Appearance.

 How to add another fingerprint on Touch ID iPads